Tucker, Texas: Geography

-Tucker sits approximately 2 mi away from the Trinity River, as well as along the intersection of U.S. Highway 84 and U.S. Highway 79 on the Missouri Pacific Railroad, 8 mi southwest of Palestine in the southwestern portion of Anderson County.
+Tucker sits approximately 2 mi away from the Trinity River, as well as along the intersection of U.S. Highways 79 and 84 on the Missouri Pacific Railroad, 8 mi southwest of Palestine in the southwestern portion of Anderson County.

 Education

-A school called Green Bay was located in the community for the settlement's African American students and was eventually converted into a black high school.
-Another school opened for white students in 1884.
-Both of these schools served an estimated 42 White students and 86 Black students in 1932, and then became a part of the Westwood Independent School District not long after.
+A school called Green Bay was located in the community for the settlement's African American students and, as of 1884, there was a school for white students.
 The community continues to be served by the Westwood ISD to this day.